 III.
 Server logs – data that can be stored on the server.

 - Information about some users’ actions are subject to login in the server layer.
-These data are used only to administer the Services, the server (on which the Services are located) and to ensure the most efficient service by the hosting provider and the service owner.
+These data are used only to administer the Service, the server (on which the Service are located) and to ensure the most efficient service by the hosting provider and the service owner.

 - The following may be recorded: time of inquiry, time of response, client station name – identification provided by the HTTP protocol, information about errors that occurred during the execution of HTTP transactions, URL of the page previously visited by the user (referer link) – if the access to the Service was made through a link, information about the user’s browser, information about the IP address of the user’s computer and the user’s login (in the case of the Service requiring a login).

 - The above data (except login) are not associated with specific people browsing the pages.